 Our products are very competitively priced, but we understand there may be occasions when a customer receives a lower quote for the same product elsewhere.
 We promise to match or beat any genuine like for like quote as part of our price match guarantee (price must be based on like for like quality and service, based on provision of a written quote to verify)

-If you are interested in finding out more about wooden windows, please submit your details and interest to receive a FREE no obligation quote.
-A costing will be sent to you quickly and an appointment set-up with one of our expert surveyors.
+If you are interested in finding out more about our range of wooden windows, please submit your details.
+An appointment will be set up with one of our expert surveyors and a free quote issued for your consideration